CynicDog/TheJavaBook/README.md

  Journey to acquire Java competency .. 👨🏻‍💻

- Strongly recommended to read in Google Colaboratory for readability :)
+ Strongly recommended to read in Google Colaboratory for better readability :)

 ## Contents